Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/documentation/community-gathered-data.md

 > [!WARNING]
 > Most of the files that you will encounter are csv files.
 You can learn more about them [here](what-is-a-csv-file.md).

+> [!NOTE]
+> All relevant files are automatically merged into `docs/raid-list.json`, which is then automatically uploaded to a place that the script will fetch it from.
+The merging process occurs whenever those files get modified.

 <hr>

 <div align="center">